Andru-1987/python-deep-learning/README.md

 I am using python to visualize data and learn from it.

-* I added a bayensian predictor for covid cases and deaths https://github.com/dnishimoto/python-deep-learning/blob/master/covid%20prediction%20bayesian.ipynb
+* I added a bayensian predictor for covid cases and deaths (keras) https://github.com/dnishimoto/python-deep-learning/blob/master/covid%20prediction%20bayesian.ipynb

 * I added stackoverflow programmer features